 Pitt's culture creates a work environment where faculty and staff enjoy coming to work which translates to an enhanced student experience.
 Students at Pitt receive tremendous support for their academic and personal growth.
 Exposure to the Pitt culture begins for prospective students when they engage in the admissions process.
 The Office of Admissions and Financial Aid is committed to a personalized approach to admissions where prospective students develop connections with regional recruiters who can be more engaged and available to offer assistance and guidance.
-These one-on-one connections often lead to campus visits where prospective students and their families see the impressive infrastructure of our campuses, but more importantly, feel the proud Pitt culture that makes them want to be a Panther.
+These one-on-one connections often lead to campus visits where prospective students and their families see the impressive infrastructure of our campus, but more importantly, feel the proud Pitt culture that makes them want to be a Panther.

-The Office of Admissions' personalized approach is operationalized through its regional recruiters that are based in Texas, Illinois, New York, Massachusetts, Philadelphia, New Jersey, DMV (the District of Columbia, Maryland, and Virginia), and California.
-Three more are being added in 2021 in Rural Pennsylvania, the Southeast (Florida, South Carolina, Georgia, and North Carolina), and the Northeast (Philadelphia and New Jersey).
-The Office of Admissions estimates that they hosted 85,000 visitors to campus in 2019.
-These interactions include daily tours, personalized visits, large recruitment programs, general admissions presentations, meetings with the first-year entry schools, etc.
+The Office of Admissions' personalized approach is operationalized through its regional recruiters that are based in TX, IL, NY, MA, Philly, NJ, DMV (DC, Maryland, Virginia), CA. Three more are being added in 2021 in Rural PA, Southeast (FI, SC, GA, NC), and Northeast (Philadelphia/NJ).
+These staff make 1-1 personal connections with the community to build relationships and strengthen our reach.
+In addition to these personal connections, campus visits are an important way to showcase the culture of Pitt.
+The Office of Admissions estimates they hosted about 85,000 visitors to campus based off a 2019 visit sense number.
+These interactions include daily tours, personalized visits, large recruitment programs, general admissions presentations, meetings with the first-year entry schools, etc. {OAFA staffing} [[Standard 4.4]]

-There has been a strong emphasis on enrolling a diverse student population and, while there is still work to do in this area, changes in student demographic information trends in recent years supports the progress that has been made.
+There has been a strong emphasis on enrolling a diverse student population and, while there is still work to do in this area, changes in student demographic information trends in recent years supports the progress that has been made. [[Standard 4.4]] {fact book} This includes regional campuses along with the Pittsburgh Campus.

 Once on campus, the people at Pitt support the student experience through academic advising, counseling and wellness, and personal growth and development.
-Through the Wellness Center, students have access to a Stress-Free Zone as well as an on-campus pharmacy, LGBTQIA resources, and many other health and wellness resources.
-The mission of Student Health Services is to provide high-quality primary health care, prevention, health education, and pharmacy services to enhance student living and learning.
+Through the wellness center, students have access to a Stress Free Zone as well as an on campus pharmacy, LGBTQIA Resources, and many other health and wellness resources.
+The mission of Student Health Services is to provide high quality primary health care, prevention, health education, and pharmacy services to enhance the student living and learning.

 The Resident Student Association (RSA) and Resident Director (RD) student ratios have been addressed to better support the students in the residence halls.
-Current RSA and RD student ratios on the Pittsburgh campus are as follows: Resident Assistant (RA) to resident ratios - between 29 and 57 per RA.
-RD to resident ratios - between 205 and 740 residents per RD.
+Current RSA and RD student ratios are as follows: Resident Assistant (RA) to resident ratios-between 29 and 57 per RA.
+RD to resident ratios- Between 205 and 740 residents per RD. [[Standard 4.4]]